jju/stubbl/teams/zensunvagabonds.md

 The Vagabonds have a long history in which they've been fine.
 They would have been relegated after GCIV if the interruption hadn't happened (which is why they weren't invited to the GCV Memorial Tournament), but since that did happen they were happy to pick things up again in GCVI and keep on being fine for a few cycles.

 But then the Green Cup X season was a triumph for the Vagabonds, marred only by the playoff loss.
 If they can build on that success they could be hoisting the Green Cup.
+They couldn't live up to the expectations in GCXI but a good showing in UCV has them optimistic.

-#### Projection GCXI
+#### Projection GCXII

-W-D-L 7-1-7
+W-D-L 6-1-8

-The projections are somewhat hard on the Vagabonds, because it's hard to ignore that long history, but the fact remains that the current incarnation of the team is good and also cheap, which means they have room to afford better.
+The projections are somewhat hard on the Vagabonds, because it's hard to ignore that long history.
+They'll need to play really well to make the playoffs, where they're going to have some really tough divisional rivals to get through.

 #### summary last season